dequeueing/nlip_soln/README.md

 Once the Python environment is set up, you can run the server.

+## Running the Ollama Servers.

+**Note:** This solution assumes that you have an Ollama Server running and properly configured.
+You can see the directions for running the Ollama server at ollama.com .The default configuration is an ollama server running a the local machine using granite3-moe model.

+The README in individual solutions describe how to configure the solution.

 ## Running the Chatbot Server
-**Note:** This solution assumes that you have an Ollama Server running and properly configured.
-For more details, please see the README.md in the solutions directory.

 You can start the chat server with:
     ```bash